AndrewBarba/cs4300/research/research_paper.md

 }
 ```

+These couple functions just scratch the surface of what is possible in Core Animation.
+Image compositing, video encoding and decoding, and even animations based on the accelerometer and gyroscope of the device are all posssible with more advanced Core Animation frameworks.

 ## Results

 Using Core Animation effectively can dramatically enhance the end user experience.
 Animation is a way to guide the human eye to a result, making the overall experience more fluid and lifelike.
 User's may not always appreciate good animation outright, but subconsciously you can persuade a user to take certain actions within an application by guiding them in the right direction.
 The examples above show specifically how to animate a single view, or a group of views, but something to also keep in mind is *timing*.